botfront/botfront/botfront/docs/guide/rasa/stories/custom_actions.md

 ::: tip TLDR;
 If you already know about Rasa and custom actions:
-- Add action files in the `actions` folder.
+- Add your actions in the `actions/my_actions.py` file.
-- Run `botfront watch` from your project folder to automatically rebuild your action server on file changes.
+- Run `botfront watch` from the root of your project folder to automatically rebuild your action server on file changes.
 :::